shubham4786/techkareer/README.md

 # Techkareer

-The biggest tech opportunities aggregator.
-Find your next gig, internship, and job at our platform.
+Welcome to Techkareer, the ultimate tech opportunities aggregator!
+Find your next gig, internship, or job right here on our platform.

+## Important Note
 Please ignore the `server` and `ui` folders now.
-Please use the `app` folder.
+Please use the `app` folder instead.

-**Tech Stack:** Nextjs, Typescript, Postgres and TailwindCSS
+## Tech Stack
+Our platform is built with the following technologies:

+- Next.js
+- TypeScript
+- Postgres
+- Tailwind CSS

-### Local Development Instructions
+## Local Development Instructions

+To get started with local development, follow these simple steps:

 ```
 cd app
 npm install
 npm run dev
 ```